snss231/tp/docs/DeveloperGuide.md

 Step 2: `EditTaskCommandParser` will call `ParseUtil#parseIndex()` to get the task index.
 Then `EditTaskCommandParser` will create `EditTaskDescriptor editTaskDescriptor`. `EditTaskCommandParser` will check if the task name, datatime or tag prefix exist.
 It is optional to not have all the prefixes as user may not want to change certain field.
-For each prefix in the command, it will be set the value to `editTaskDescriptor`, while tag will be parsed to `ParseUtil#parseTag()` then set the value to `editTaskDescriptor`.
+For each prefix in the command, it will set the value to `editTaskDescriptor`.
 ![EditTaskSequenceDiagramstate1](images/EditTaskDiagram/EditTaskSequenceDiagramState1.png)

 Step 3: `EditTaskCommandParser` will create `EditTaskCommand`, parse in `index` and `editTaskDescriptor`